 It’s a common question.
 Should I use one of several sound board products to help with soundproofing?
 The various sound board products are marketed under many different names.
 In general they are made from waste material from the lumber industry.
 That’s a good thing.
 They are light weight and a bit spongy, and that seems […]

-These ducts fit nicely in a room’s soffit.
-There are times when a soffit muffler isn’t practical.
-In these cases, a Dead Vent might be more appropriate: The Dead Vent can be installed outside of the sound room, perhaps in a closet or utility room.
-Between the Soffit Muffler and the Dead Vent, most ventilation […]
+How to Ventilate a Sealed Room Soffit Mufflers and Dead Vents These ducts fit nicely in a room’s soffit.
+Yet there are times when a soffit muffler isn’t practical.
+In these cases, a Dead Vent might be more appropriate: The Dead Vent can be installed outside of the sound room, perhaps in a closet or […]

 If you’re building a soundproof room, it’s often in the basement.
 In that instance, more times than not the stairwell becomes an issue.
 Many people want to use the stairwell wall as the back wall of their new room.
 Others want to use the space under the stairs for an equipment rack (that’s what I […]